Eclogue 4

-Eclogue 4, also known as the Fourth Eclogue, is the name of a Latin poem by the Roman poet Virgil.
+Eclogue 4, also known as the Fourth Eclogue, is a Latin poem by the Roman poet Virgil.
+The poem is dated to 40 BC by its mention of the consulship of Virgil's patron Gaius Asinius Pollio.

-Part of his first major work, the Eclogues, the piece was written around 42 BC, during a time of temporary stability following the Treaty of Brundisium; it was later published in and around the years 39–38 BC.
-The work describes the birth of a boy, a supposed savior, who—once he is of age—will become divine and eventually rule over the world.
+The work predicts the birth of a boy, a supposed savior, who—once he is of age—will become divine and eventually rule over the world.
 The exact meaning of the poem is still debated.
-Earlier interpretations argued that the child was the hoped-for offspring of Marc Antony and Octavia the Younger.
-Modern interpretations tend to shy away from imagining the child as a specific person.
+Earlier interpretations argued that the child was the hoped-for offspring of Mark Antony and Octavia the Younger.
+Some commentators shy away from imagining the child as a specific person.
 Edwin Floyd, for example, argued that the child could be seen metaphorically as Virgil's poetry.
+Another possibility, argued by Francis Cairns, is that the child is the expected offspring of Virgil's patron Gaius Asinius Pollio, to whom the poem is dedicated.

 In late antiquity and the Middle Ages, the poem was reinterpreted by Christians to be about the birth of Jesus Christ.
 Medieval scholars thus claimed that Virgil had predicted Christ prior to his birth, and therefore must have been a pre-Christian prophet.
 Notable individuals such as Constantine the Great, St. Augustine, Dante Alighieri, and Alexander Pope believed in this interpretation of the eclogue.
 Modern scholars by and large shy away from this interpretation, although Floyd does note that the poem contains elements of religious and mythological themes, and R. G. M. Nisbet concluded that it is likely that Virgil was indirectly inspired by the Hebrew Scriptures via Eastern oracles.